solana-labs/solana/docs/src/integrations/exchange.md

 solana-watchtower --validator-identity <YOUR VALIDATOR IDENTITY>
 ```

-We release newer software versions frequently (around 1 release / a week).
+#### New Software Release Announcements

-Sometimes newer version includes incompatible protocol changes, which
+We release new software frequently (around 1 release / week).
-necessitates timely software update to avoid errors in processing newer future
+Sometimes newer versions include incompatible protocol changes, which
-blocks.
+necessitate timely software update to avoid errors in processing blocks.

-Our official release announcements for all kinds releases (normal and security)
+Our official release announcements for all kinds of releases (normal and security)
 are communicated via a discord channel called
 [`#mb-announcement`](https://discord.com/channels/428295358100013066/669406841830244375)
 (`mb` stands for `mainnet-beta`).

-Like normal staked validators, we expect any exchange-operated validators to be
+Like staked validators, we expect any exchange-operated validators to be
-updated at your earliest convenience time within a business day or two after
+updated at your earliest convenience within a business day or two after
-normal release announcement.
+a normal release announcement.
 For security-related releases, more urgent action
 may be needed.

 ### Ledger Continuity